 A detailed study on exactly who was unvaccinated, who has had one dose and who has had two doses is underway and is expected to be completed in the autumn.

 Ninety-five per cent of GP practices have ordered extra vaccine and more than 200,000 extra doses of MMR vaccine have been delivered.
 To ensure as many children are vaccinated as possible, the need for a school based programme is being actively considered for the next academic year.

 Dr Mary Ramsay, Head of Immunisation at Public Health England said: “Measles is a highly infectious and unpleasant disease that can lead to very serious complications.
 Children who have not had the MMR vaccine are at high risk of catching the disease.

-Thanks to the hard work of local health teams we are making good progress towards the 95 percent target, but there still remains a large number of 10-16 year olds, together with many younger children and adults who are under-vaccinated.
+Thanks to the hard work of local health teams we are making good progress towards the 95% target, but there still remains a large number of 10 to 16 year olds, together with many younger children and adults who are under-vaccinated.
 The programme will continue until we reach as many children as possible in the age groups most affected.

 If your child has not had the MMR vaccine, the upcoming summer holidays is a good time to contact your GP to get them vaccinated.

 Professor David Salisbury, Director of Immunisation at the Department of Health, said:

 The best way to beat measles is to protect people before measles catches them.
 It’s encouraging that GPs have taken up the challenge wholeheartedly but we now need to make sure that all children at risk are vaccinated.